Impact Driven

 Sustainable Design and Prioritizing Skills

-ALLWINA prioritizes sustainable design and focuses on creating one-of-a-kind pieces that can be used for a lifetime, rather than following the unsustainable seasonal fashion model.
+ALLWINA prioritizes sustainable design and focuses on creating one-of-a-kind pieces that can be used for a lifetime, rather than following the unsustainable seasonal collection model.
 By prioritizing the skills of the people involved in the production process, ALLWINA ensures that artisans are valued for their expertise and can continue to pass down their traditions.
 Sustainable design and prioritizing skills are key to promoting a more equitable and sustainable future for the craft industry.

 Colour System and Sustainability

-Cultural Significance of Dyes in Sustainable Fashion
+Cultural Significance of Dyes in Sustainable Products

 The introduction of colour is an attribute of some weaving communities for whom colour is part of their DNA, it is associated with cultural heritage.

 At Allwina, we recognize the importance of preserving traditional dyeing techniques and working with artisans who have knowledge and expertise in this area.
-We celebrate the beauty of color and believe that it can be incorporated into sustainable practices in a responsible way.
+We celebrate the beauty of colour and believe that it can be incorporated into sustainable practices in a responsible way.
 By working with artisans who use natural and lead-free mineral dyes, we ensure that the dyeing process is both sustainable and safe for the people and communities involved.

 Water consumption

-Artisans are highly skilled at dying, measuring the precise amount of dye and water to ensure no excess water is leftover is part of the process.
+Artisans are highly skilled at dying, measuring the precise amount of dye and water to ensure no excess water is leftover as part of the process.
 If colored water remains, the pot is refilled with more water to obtain lighter shades.

 Note on the lead-free mineral dyes, any leftover water can be safely used to water the ground or for animals to drink.